Jesse Palmer talks about hosting 'The Proposal' on ABC

-The concept of the show is that an eligible man or women will select someone to propose to at the end of each episode from a pool of 10 contestants.
+The concept of the show is that an eligible man or woman will select someone to propose to at the end of each episode from a pool of 10 contestants.

 From the Producers of #TheBachelor, #TheProposal is a love story in one hour hosted by @JessePalmerTV! 💍🌹 pic.twitter.com/OGLzISzLj9— The Proposal (@TheProposalTV) May 28, 2018